openenclave/openenclave/tcps/README.md

-including *token*.h, one would include (instead or in addition to the one provided by SGX or OP-TEE if any), tcps\_*token*\_t.h for defines common to both SGX and OP-TEE, or tcps\_*token*\_optee\_t.h for defines unique to OP-TEE, since the SGX SDK already provides more than OP-TEE provides and such files provide the equivalent for OP-TEE.
+including *token*.h, one would include (instead or in addition to the one provided by SGX or OP-TEE if any), tcps\_*token*\_t.h for defines common to both SGX and OP-TEE, or tcps\_*token*\_optee\_t.h for defines unique to OP-TEE, since the Intel SGX SDK already provides more than OP-TEE provides and such files provide the equivalent for OP-TEE.
 For example, the following such headers exist: